bearpaw/pose-attention/train/README.md

 # Multi-Context Attention for Human Pose Estimation  (Training Code)

-This repository includes Torch code for training of the network presented in:
+This repository includes Torch code for the training of the network presented in:

 > Xiao Chu, Wei Yang, Wanli Ouyang, Cheng Ma, Alan L. Yuille, Xiaogang Wang,
 > **Multi-Context Attention for Human Pose Estimation**,